zeyongj/Spaceship-Titanic/README.md

 The classifier achieved an accuracy score of *0.7797584818861415* on the validation set.
 The predictions made on the test set were submitted to Kaggle, resulting in a score of *0.79471*.

-In conclusion, the Titanic competition provides a great opportunity to practice data preprocessing and machine learning skills.
-By building a machine learning model to predict survival on the Titanic, we can gain insights into the factors that may have contributed to survival and develop a deeper understanding of the tragedy that occurred in 1912.

 ## Citation

 A. Howard, A. Chow, and R. Holbrook, "Spaceship Titanic," Kaggle, 2022.
 [Online].
 Available: https://kaggle.com/competitions/spaceship-titanic.
 [Accessed: March 27, 2023].